hack-the-crisis-web/htc-web/src/content/tracklists/media-entertainment.md

       opportunities to develop new approaches for fans and artists to connect and engage.
 The goal of this challenge is to design applications that bring artists and fans closer together.
+  - title: E-tool to demand and supply of language education
+    logo: /img/ee.jpg
+    logoTitle: 'by Ministry of Rural Affairs, Estonia'
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      How could we get Estonian speakers to help out non-Estonian speakers with language speaking practice.\

+      \

+      In Estonia, approximately 30% of the population do not speak Estonian as their native language.
+Due to that, this is negatively affecting not only their job prospects and the level of income, but also their ability to participate in society on an equal basis with Estonian speakers.\

+      \

+      Over the past years, interest towards learning Estonian language has risen, however due to COVID-19, all language courses have been cancelled.
+      In addition, there is a great number of people who would like to practice their language skills and not lose what they have acquired, during the courses.
+There is a need for voluntary Estonian speaking people, who would help keep language learners’ speaking practice active.\

+      \

+      All of these people are currently grounded at home.
+In the time of social distancing, this is an opportunity for distant socialising.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="8557ef64d9c37adb8e964db6d12d95daf5d8e029"